LilaRest/tulipe/README.md

 ## ARS (Automated Relations Safety)
 While a DApp has a very unstable context (eg. a user can connect/deconnect a wallet, chain connection can be lost, etc.) it may be difficult to always write safe code.

-Vuethers comes with ARS, an internal system that ensure that your DApp instances always remain safe to use.
+Tulipe comes with ARS, an internal system that ensure that your DApp instances always remain safe to use.

 For example, if the signer of your DApp has changed, all the contracts instances will be automatically updated with the new signer.

 ## Safers
 Also, in such an unstable context, writing safe code may became quickly complex.

-To help developers always writing safe code, Vuethers provides many safers methods and components.
+To help developers always writing safe code, Tulipe provides many safers methods and components.

 Making your code safe has never been so easy !